 For older children and adults, the most common triggers are allergens in

 Being exposed to other allergens that are similar to those in foods (such as pollen) may trigger the production of antibodies to substances in food, resulting in a food allergy.
 This process is called sensitization.
 For example, children with peanut allergy may have been sensitized to peanuts when topical creams containing peanut oil were used to treat rashes.
-Also, many people who are allergic to latex are also allergic to bananas, kiwis, avocados, or a combination.
+Also, many people who are allergic to latex Latex sensitivity Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more are also allergic to bananas, kiwis, avocados, or a combination.
 Latex and these fruits contain similar allergens.

 Food allergies are more common among children whose parents have food allergies, allergic rhinitis Allergic Rhinitis Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold or a seasonal allergy.
-Colds and... read more , or allergic asthma Asthma triggers Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
-Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more .
+Colds and... read more , or allergic asthma Asthma triggers .